 Yoga offers many ways for coping with anxiety.
+When you consider the practices of asana, pranayama, mantra, relaxation, and meditation; there are many options for coping with anxiety and stress.
 Anxiety is a huge problem in our society.
-Many people struggle with daily anxiety over a variety of problems and in doing so, often exaggerate those problems.
-Some of the areas that produce the most stress for people are fear over losing their jobs, health issues, their own personal concerns about the probability of a solid financial future, as well as concerns over the current economic state of the world.
+Many people struggle with daily anxiety over a variety of problems and whitin this state of anxiety, we often exaggerate those problems.
+Some of the areas that produce the most stress for people are worry, which causes insomnia, fear over losing their jobs, health issues, their own personal concerns about the probability of a solid financial future, as well as concerns over the current economic state of the world.
 People also struggle with having an overly-packed schedule with many obligations to attend to on a daily basis.

 Some of the results of unmitigated stress are fatigue, muscle tension, irritability, nausea, respiratory issues, depression, and insomnia.
 The various tools and techniques that Yoga offers address many of these issues in a natural way and in partnership with your own body and mind.
 Yoga asanas help to release muscular tension and increase your energy.
 The breathing techniques that Yoga offers help to lower cortisol and adrenalin levels, and in doing so, increase your overall sense of well-being.
 The other way in which Yoga classes help to cope with anxiety is often overlooked, sometimes just getting out the house and away from cellular phones, computers, family members, and friends, helps to create some space for you just to relax and unwind.